SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WATableDataTag.class/README.md

-The WATableDataTag is for data and for cells acting as header.
+The WATableDataTag defines a cell in a table.